Berita Harian (Malaysia): Format changes

-On 1 July, 2012, BH revamped its sections, renaming Ekonomi to Bisnes, Ratu to Famili, and Rona to Kembara.
+With the rise of digital media, BH established an online platform and mobile services offering digital news content.
+On 1 July 2012, BH revamped its sections, renaming Ekonomi to Bisnes, Ratu to Famili, and Rona to Kembara.
 Additional changes in typography, layout, and pagination were also introduced.

 Educational contributions

 BH introduced several educational initiatives, including the Berita Pelajar and Minda Pelajar pullouts, to engage students.
 In 1994, the newspaper launched Berita Komputer, providing technology-focused content for readers interested in computing and digital literacy.